 After traumatic experiences, the mind actually has a wound that needs to be healed.
 This wound isn’t visible from the outside, but inside, you may be experiencing issues like cyclic thinking (having the same thoughts over and over), changes in mood or behavior, difficulty interacting with specific people, and other emotional, mental, and physical effects.
-When you visit us for EMDR therapy in our Ambler, PA practice, you can start healing the wounds left by trauma, so you can feel like yourself again.
+When you visit us for EMDR therapy you can start healing the wounds left by trauma, so you can feel like yourself again.
 EMDR therapy works best when you are open and ready for healing as we guide you through memories and feelings, but EMDR therapy is not meant to feel overwhelming or painful.
 In fact, the setting in our offices is quite comforting.
 You can also do online sessions from the comfort of your own home.

 What is EMDR Therapy?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 That’s a lot of words!
 Basically, EMDR helps your brain get unstuck from spinning on the trauma memories.
 When we are threatened, the part of the brain that manages logical thought and memories, the hippocampus, goes offline.
 The brain’s alarm bell, the amygdala, goes into survival mode, sending us into the response pattern that is often called fight, flight or freeze.